 Originally from Wear Valley Catherine E. Holbrook has a BA (hons) in Music and an MA in Community Music with distinction both from the University of York where she focused her studies on performance, interpretation, contemporary music and composition.
 She studied piano with Stuart Insley and Stephanie Cant, both of whom she is eternally grateful to for their time and unending patience.

-Catherine currently works as a freelance musician in the North of England and specialises in community and education work.
-Catherine is also Artistic Director of York’s very popular open-access community orchestra; the All Seasons Orchestra.
+Catherine currently works as a freelance musician and artist in the North of England where she also gives private piano lessons & instrumental masterclasses, as well as being the Artistic Director of York’s very popular open-access community orchestra; the All Seasons Orchestra.